Islington station (Toronto)

 Islington is a subway station on Line 2 Bloor–Danforth of the Toronto subway in Toronto, Ontario, Canada.
 It is located on the north side of Bloor Street West on the west side of Islington Avenue.
 A central platform serves trains running in both directions.
+The station opened in 1968 and was the western terminus of the line until 1980.